Pumps & Backups

 When it comes to installing a new sump pump, ejector pumps (or battery backup system) the technicians at Robert Bair Plumbing, Heating & Air use the highest quality sump pumps available.

 How Does This Equipment Work?

-This type of pump is solely utilized to move water from a septic or sewer system.
+Ejector pumps are solely utilized to move water from a septic or sewer system.
 This pit will be sealed with a cover.
 You'll notice that it will have a vent pipe along with it to move the unwanted gases from the wastewater outside of your home.
-This type of system is installed when a bathroom, laundry room, or similar wet room is installed below the existing home piping system.
+This system is installed when a bathroom, laundry room, or similar wet room is installed below the existing home piping system.

-This type of system is used to remove both grey water and flood water from inside of your home.
+A sump pump is a type of system used to remove both greywater and floodwater from inside your home.
 These are typically installed in the basement, where flooding is more likely to happen.
-The sump pump will pump this unwanted water outside to your ground bubbler system, french drain, or your yard.
+The sump pump will pump this unwanted water outside to your ground bubbler system, french drain, or yard.
 These systems are installed in the ground and covered.